cdv0/End-to-End-IoT-Data-Processing-System/README.md

 - Double check calculations and conversions (e.g. Query three only adds up positive electricity from the sensor and ignores the negative.
 Is this a good approach?)
 - Add units to the query results in tcp_server.py
 - Use correct units and data ranges on Dataniz sensors
-- Rewrite tcp_server.py to use binary search tree for searching the metadata (DONE)
-- Refactor tcp_server.py to store query results into binary tree
+- Organize code into list (DONE)
-- (IMPORTANT) Use metadata for each IoT device in Dataniz to manage and process queries
+- (IMPORTANT) Use metadata for each IoT device in Dataniz to manage and process queries (Done?)
 - Update main to run the queries based on client input (DONE)
 - Connect cloud VM to run server script